ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

     pulsemixer --mute
     pulsemixer --change-volume +5

+## KERNEL MODULES
+- can be dynamically loaded/unloaded from kernel at runtime
+- great for easily removing/adding device drivers without rebooting
+    - so needed for things like usb storage drives, usb bluetooth devices, basically any usb dongle device

 ## DEVICES
+- kernel drivers interact directly with hardware
+    - handle all hardware devices like: graphics cards, NICs, keyboards/mice, sound card, etc.
+    - they are loaded with kernel code at boot, in kernel privileged mode
 - device drivers are basically part of the kernel (prolly make up 50% of the code or more)
     - old hardware support does get removed but conservatively, e.g. kernel3.8 removed i386 intel support
 - `hidraw` - raw data access to HID(human interface device)s - https://docs.kernel.org/hid/hidraw.html